The Secrets To Doing Carnival in Venice Like a Local

 When Napoleon conquered Venice in 1797, he abolished Carnival in order to prevent rebellions.
 It took nearly 200 years to bring it back.

-It’s marked by several big parades and events, starting with the Festa sull’Acqua (Party on the Water), during which a parade of elaborately decorated boats will sail down the Canal of Canareggio after dark.
+The celebrations include several big parades and events, starting with the Festa sull’Acqua (Party on the Water), during which a parade of elaborately decorated boats will sail down the Grand Canal after dark.
 The next major parade will be the Festa delle Marie, which sees 12 beautiful women in period clothes parade from the Basilica di San Pietro to Piazza San Marco.
 This tradition dates back to the 9th century, when Venice’s wealthiest families offered beautiful clothes, jewels, and a bridal dowry to 12 beautiful but poor Venetian young women.
 Of the 12 Maries, one is selected as the winner who flies down the bell tower of the Basilica di San Marco for an event called Volo dell’Angelo (Flight of the Angel).

 Aside from having the right connections, you’ll need deep pockets to get into the most exclusive balls, which can cost upwards of $800 to attend—excluding the cost of a costume rental, which can also cost hundreds or even thousands of dollars.